Erkaek/aa-Indy_Hub/README.md

 - `INDY_HUB_BULK_UPDATE_WINDOW_MINUTES` (int, default: `720`): maximum window (in minutes) used to stagger large background synchronisations.
 You can further refine the cadence with:
   - `INDY_HUB_BLUEPRINTS_BULK_WINDOW_MINUTES` (default: `720`, twelve hours).
   - `INDY_HUB_INDUSTRY_JOBS_BULK_WINDOW_MINUTES` (default: `120`, two hours).
+- Blueprint copy sharing scopes are configured in the Indy Hub UI.
+Character settings and corporation dashboards now provide an "Everyone" option alongside character/corporation allow-lists so you can expose libraries broadly without manual maintenance.

 Scheduled tasks are automatically created or updated on startup: